News

 Source: highlandcountypress.com

-As artificial intelligence rapidly advances, concerns about data privacy are growing.
-It's crucial for Congress to proactively establish clear rules for AI.
-Without such rules, AI could become a tool for exploitation.
+As artificial intelligence (AI) continues to advance, concerns about data privacy are escalating.
+Experts and advocacy groups are urging Congress to establish clear rules governing AI to prevent potential exploitation of personal data.
+Without proactive regulation, AI could become a tool for misuse, threatening individual privacy rights.

 The Need for Clear Privacy Safeguards

-Many risks associated with AI stem from the lack of solid privacy protections.
-Clear boundaries are needed on how data is collected and used.
-These limits are essential to prevent potential misuse.
+Many of the risks associated with AI stem from the lack of solid privacy protections.
+Without clear boundaries on how data is collected, stored, and used, there is a significant risk of misuse.
+Establishing robust privacy safeguards is essential to ensure that AI technologies do not infringe on individual rights.

 Key Questions for Congress